Symplectic GARK methods for partitioned Hamiltonian systems: Symplectic GARK schemes -- the general case

-\end{itemize} \end{remark} Thus we get \begin{theorem} For symplectic GARK schemes the number of order conditions is reduced due to redundancy: \begin{itemize} \item order 2: the number of $\nparts^2$ order conditions reduces to only $\nparts(\nparts-1)/2$ order conditions; \item order 3: the number of $2\nparts^3$ order conditions reduces to only $\nparts^3$ order conditions, if the scheme is of order 2 at least; \item order 4: the number of $4\nparts^4$ order conditions reduces to only $\nparts^2(3\nparts^2-1)/2$ order conditions, if the scheme is of order 3 at least; \end{itemize} If the scheme is internally consistent, then \begin{itemize} \item order 2: the order two condition~\eqref{eqn:GARK-order-conditions-2.intcons} is automatically fulfilled; \item order 3: if the scheme has order two at least, only the $\nparts$ order conditions~\eqref{eqn:GARK-order-conditions-3a.intcons} have to be fulfilled; \item order 4: if the scheme has order three at least, then only the order four conditions~\eqref{eqn:GARK-order-conditions-4b.intcons} for $\sigma<\nu$ and ~\eqref{eqn:GARK-order-conditions-4a.intcons} have to be fulfilled. \end{itemize} \end{theorem} \begin{proof} We assume that the symplectic GARK scheme has order one at least. {\it Order two.} Using the redundancy relation~\eqref{eq.symp.cond.bs} with $u=\tau_{\{m\}}$, we get
+\begin{theorem}[Reduced order conditions for symplectic GARK schemes] For symplectic GARK schemes the number of order conditions is reduced due to redundancy: \begin{itemize} \item order 2: the number of $\nparts^2$ order conditions reduces to only $\nparts(\nparts-1)/2$ order conditions; \item order 3: the number of $(3\nparts^3 + \nparts^2)/2$ order conditions reduces to only $(\nparts^3 + \nparts^2)/2$ order conditions, if the scheme is of at least order 2; \item order 4: the number of $(8\nparts^4 + 3\nparts^3 + \nparts^2)/3$ order conditions reduces to only $(4 \nparts^4 + 3\nparts^3 - \nparts^2)/6$ order conditions, if the scheme is of at least order 3. \end{itemize} \end{theorem} \begin{proof} We assume that the symplectic GARK scheme has at least order one.